Landing rays and ray Cannon-Thurston maps: Introduction

-\emph{Criteria for the non-existence of CT maps:}\\ We describe the basic geometric criterion we shall use to disprove the existence of Cannon-Thurston maps for a pair $(G_1, G)$.
+\emph{Criterion for the non-existence of Cannon--Thurston maps:}\\ We describe a representative geometric criterion to be used to disprove the existence of Cannon--Thurston maps for a pair $(G_1, G)$ (see Proposition~\ref{prop-jklo} for a more general statement).
 Let $i: \Gamma_1\subset \Gamma$ be an inclusion of Cayley graphs (with respect to finite generating sets) corresponding to the inclusion $i:G_1 \to G$ (thus we are assuming implicitly that the generating set of $G$ includes that of $G_1$).